-Still, in 2016, it came in at the top of the global producer list with more than 10.5 million bpd.
+Still, in 2019, it came in as the 3rd top global oil producer, with more than 11 million bpd.

-To put that in perspective, the next highest producer behind Russia and Saudi Arabia was the U.S. with 8.8 million bpd.
-Beyond that, the numbers drop pretty quickly: Iraq comes in at number four with just 4.4 million bpd.
+To put that in perspective, the next highest producers ahead of Russia and Saudi Arabia is the U.S. with over 15 million bpd.
+Beyond that, the numbers drop pretty quickly: Canada comes in at number four with just 4.9 million bpd.

 More important than production, however, may be how much of this product is exported all over the world.

 As of 2019, Russia still lagged well behind Saudi Arabia in terms of total oil exports.

 Saudi Arabia exported just over $182 billion in crude oil, which amounts to about 16.1% of the world’s oil exports.
 Russia came in second with more than $129 billion, or 11.4% of global crude exports.